jacques/docs.npmjs.com/content/getting-started/installing-node.md

 `npm install npm@next -g`

 This may simply reinstall the current version, depending on the development cycle.
 Also, this early version is not final.
 So features may or may not match what is ultimately released.

 ## Learn More

 To learn more about how to use nvm, click [here](https://github.com/creationix/nvm/blob/master/README.md#usage).

+_Note: While relevant CLI commands are covered throughout this user documentation, the CLI includes command line help, its own [documentation section, and instant help (man pages)](https://docs.npmjs.com/cli/help)._